Jawad Williams: Professional career

 In the 2010 offseason, Jawad signed to play with the Cavs for the 2010–11 NBA season.
 On December 27, 2010, Williams was again waived by the Cavs.

 In February 2011, he signed with Hapoel Jerusalem in Israel.
 For the 2011–12 season, Williams signed with Paris-Levallois Basket in France, rejoining college teammate David Noel.
 Williams stayed with Paris-Levallois for the 2012–13 season, but while Noel left Williams was joined by former college teammate Sean May.
 Paris-Levallois waived him on January 15, 2014.
 In February 2014, he signed with Pınar Karşıyaka of Turkey for the rest of the 2013–14 season.

 On June 13, 2016, Williams signed with AEK Athens in Greece for the 2016–17 season.
 On February 12, 2017, he parted ways with AEK.
 The next day, he signed with Italian club Pallacanestro Reggiana for the rest of the season.

 In July 2017, Williams signed with Alvark Tokyo of the Japanese B.League.

 On June 1, 2022, he has announced his retirement from professional basketball.

 Williams is now coaching in Japan for Nagasaki Velca.
 He serves as their first Assistant Coach and Director of Player Development.

-Coaching Career
+Coaching career

-July 2022, joined Nagasaki Velca of the Japanese B. League, as an Assistant Coach and Director of Player Development.
+In July 2022, Williams joined Nagasaki Velca of the Japanese B. League, as an assistant coach and director of player development.

+On September 9, 2024, Williams was hired as an assistant coach and director of player development for the Sacramento Kings of the National Basketball Association.
+On May 3, 2025, it was announced that Williams would be parting ways with the Kings.

+On June 18, 2025 Williams joined the Cleveland Cavaliers as an assistant coach under head coach Kenny Atkinson.